serverlessworkflow/specification/specification.md

 you can enforce instance creations upon arrival of certain events with a starting [EventState](#Event-State), as well on a defined [schedule](#Start-Definition).

-Workflow instance termination is also explicitly decribed in the workflow definition.
+Workflow instance termination is also explicitly described in the workflow definition.
-By default they should be terminated once there are no active workflow paths (all active paths reach a state containing the default [end definition](#End-Definition)).
+By default instances should be terminated once there are no active workflow paths (all active paths reach a state containing the default [end definition](#End-Definition)).
 Other ways, such as using the `terminate` property of the [end definition](#End-Definition) to terminate instance execution, or defining an [execution timeout](#ExecTimeout-Definition) are also possible.

-This default behavior can be changed by setting the `adhoc` property of the states [start definition](#Start-Definition) to `true`.
+This default behavior can be changed by setting the `keepActive` workflow property to `true`.
 In this case the only way to terminate a workflow instance is for its control flow to explicitly end with a "terminate" [end definition](#End-Definition), or if the defined [`execTimeout`](#ExecTimeout-Definition) time is reached.